Sunday Morning Affinity Groups at MHC

 Our existing smaller group still wants to meet.
 We need the childcare that was offered at the church, what are we supposed to do now?

 While we are not going to have childcare en masse at the church on one particular night we can help you coordinate babysitting for your group, connect with individuals who can do child care at your location or help by providing church funds to help supplement your own childcare choices.
-To put things in context, from the Fall of 2022 until May of 2023 there were only 6 actual nights of corporate childcare offered for Sunday Night Small Groups.
-We believe that helping schedule or supplement childcare for groups that want help will actually result in greater connection, not less.

 Can you give a short explanation for WHY we are making this change?